Sodom (band): Reunion with Frank Blackfire Gosdzik (2017–present)

 On 3 December 2017, Sodom announced that they would reunite with three of their former guitarists Josef "Grave Violator" Dominic (who performed on In the Sign of Evil), Frank "Blackfire" Gosdzik (Persecution Mania and Agent Orange) and Andy Brings (Tapping the Vein and Get What You Deserve) during their 35th anniversary show on 26 December in Bochum, Germany, marking the first time since Dominic, Gosdzik and Brings left the band in 1985, 1989, and 1995, respectively, that either guitarist had performed live with Sodom.
 Their previous performances were at Wacken in 2007.
 They performed three songs separate from one another's appearances from the respective albums they appeared on.

 On 5 January 2018, Angelripper announced his partings from Bernemann and Makka "to pave the way for new challenges."
 He then said that he would introduce the new members on 7 April at the 2018 edition of the Full Metal Mountain festival, and that they would work on a new album together.
 Bernemann and Makka later said that they were fired from the band via WhatsApp without Angelripper listening to the new material they were working on for the band's next album.
 On 22 January 2018, Angelripper announced that he had expanded the band's line-up as a four piece.
 He was rejoined by guitarist Frank "Blackfire" Gosdzik and added Stefan "Husky" Hüskens and Yorck Segatz as the band's new drummer and second guitarist respectively.
 On 26 February 2018, Sodom cancelled their appearance at the Full Metal Mountain festival "due to the short-term change of line-up and the restructuring of my band Sodom", as explained by Angelripper.
 He then said that the time was "simply too short to put the new line-up in a solid live set".
 The new line-up of the band made their live debut on 18 May at the 2018 edition of the Rock Hard Festival.
 Sodom also participated in the 2018 installment of the MTV Headbangers Ball European Tour with Death Angel, Suicidal Angels and Exodus from late November to mid-December.
-This new lineup recorded the EPs Partisan (2018) and Out of the Frontline Trench (2019).
+This new line-up recorded the EPs Partisan (2018) and Out of the Frontline Trench (2019).